christiannaths/anemptyrepo/README.markdown

 Make a note of the <code> . </code> in that second line, that's telling the <code>subl</code> command which directory to open, the <code> . </code> means "the current directory"

+Now edit your code how every you see fit.
+Add files if you need to.
+Try adding a new file and call it whatever you like.
+Put something in it as a placeholder text.

+After you've done that, type this into terminal:

+    git status

+This will list all of the files which have changed on your current branch.
+You should see that new file you created in that list, something like:

+    # Untracked files:
+    #   (use "git add <file>..." to include in what will be committed)
+    #
+    # a_new_file.txt
+    nothing added to commit but untracked files present (use "git add" to track)

+The next step is to add these changed files to something called a "staging area"

+## Committing Changes

+Once you've made some changes to the code in the repo, you need to first _stage_ these changes and then _commit_ them.
+To stage them, use the
+<code>git add</code> command like so:

+    git add .

+This will add _all_ of the changed files to the staging area (that's) what the <code> . </code> does.
+If you only wanted to add some of the changed files you could type the name of the file instead of using the <code> . </code>

+Now if you run <code>git status</code> again, it will show you the files that have changed, along with which of those are _staged_ (ready to be committed).

+Once you have the files staged that you want, commit them with:

+    git commit -m "My most recent changes"

+Here is what's happening.
+You're running the <code>git commit</code> and passing it one parameter and one flag (or switch).
+The flag is <code>-m</code> and it tells the command that you want to also provide a message to the commit (known as the commit message).
+Then you're typing out your commit message in quotes.
+It's a good idea to provide detailed commit messages so that when someone else works on this project, they have a good idea of what you changed with each commit just by looking at your message.